FYP-hyz-mjj-2024/posture/README.md

 ![model_application.png](project_documents%2FREADME_images%2Fmodel_application.png)

-&emsp; We used a 3-minute New-York Time Square live virtual cam stream pushing to stress test the performance of the machine.
-According to our experiment, the performance of the entire machine is dominated by the mediapipe instance.
+&emsp; We used a 5-minute  live virtual cam stream pushing of Time Square in New York City to stress test the performance of the machine.
+According to our experiment, the overall performance is dominated by the mediapipe instance (displayed as the "Classification Time" curve in the figure).

-Testing Source: https://www.youtube.com/watch?v=fR22wuArNQY&t=357s (~1:10 - ~4:37), OBS Virtual Camera.
+Testing Source: https://www.youtube.com/watch?v=fR22wuArNQY&t=357s (~10:00 - ~15:00), using OBS Virtual Camera.

 ![performance_analysis.png](project_documents%2FREADME_images%2Fperformance_analysis.png)